roberttaylor426/exercises/unix-tools/exercises.md

 3. Jump to a character on a line.
 Jump to the next matching char.
 (Hint: page 7).
 4. Add to a number on a line.
 (Hint: page 20).

+# uniq

+1. Sort and then count the number of occurrences of unique lines.

 # xargs

 1. Invoke a command using a substitution.
 2. Invoke a command in parallel.

+# Involved exercises:

+1. Take a log file, strip out unwanted content, count the number of occurrences of lines of interest.